Helios: Hellenistic period

-Side B of LSCG 21.B19 from the Piraeus Asclepium prescribe cake offerings to several gods, among them Helios and Mnemosyne, two gods linked to incubation through dreams, who are offered a type of honey cake called arester and a honeycomb.CGRN File 54 The cake was put on fire during the offering.
-A type of cake called orthostatesJulius Pollux 6.74 made of wheaten and barley flour was offered to him and the Hours.Allaire Brumfield, Cakes in the Liknon: Votives from the Sanctuary of Demeter and Kore on Acrocorinth, Hesperia: The Journal of the American School of Classical Studies at Athens Vol. 66, No. 1 (Jan. - Mar., 1997), pp. 147-172, The American School of Classical Studies at Athens.
+Side B of LSCG 21.B19 from the Piraeus Asclepium prescribe cake offerings to several gods, among them Helios and Mnemosyne, two gods linked to incubation through dreams, who are offered a type of honey cake called arester and a honeycomb.
+The cake was put on fire during the offering.
+A type of cake called orthostates made of wheaten and barley flour was offered to him and the Hours.
 Phthois, another flat cake made with cheese, honey and wheat was also offered to him among many other gods.

 In many places people kept herds of red and white cattle in his honour, and white animals of several kinds, but especially white horses, were considered to be sacred to him.
 Ovid writes that horses were sacrificed to him because no slow animal should be offered to the swift god.

 In Plato's Republic Helios, the Sun, is the symbolic offspring of the idea of the Good.

 The ancient Greeks called Sunday "day of the Sun" (ἡμέρα Ἡλίου) after him.
 According to Philochorus, Athenian historian and Atthidographer of the 3rd century BC, the first day of each month was sacred to Helios.

 It was during the Roman period that Helios actually rose into an actual significant religious figure and was elevated in public cult.